 When the Ashley Madison databases were splashed all over the internet by hackers, it emerged that about 31 million accounts on the Tinder-for-affairs website were created by men.
 And about 5 million by women.

 Not great odds if you're a straight fella looking to cheat on your spouse.
-It turns out the odds were even worse: very few of the chicks on Ashley Madison were using the site in a meaningful way.
+It turns out the odds were even worse: very few of the women on Ashley Madison were using the site in a meaningful way.

 By our counting, of the 35,290,361 leaked accounts marked as approved, 4,594,069 were each created by a woman (or someone who said they were a woman).